 Just Give Probiotics a Go

 Look, I’m not here to sell you anything.
-This isn’t a sponsored post, an affiliate link or even an Actimel advert – although if you’re someone who works for Danone then feel free to hit me up, let’s chat! – I’m just here to talk about something that works for me.
+This isn’t a sponsored post or even an Actimel advert – although if you’re someone who works for Danone then feel free to hit me up, let’s chat! – I’m just here to talk about something that works for me.
 Maybe it works because I think it works and it’s all placebo.
 Or perhaps it works because it genuinely just works.
 I don’t care either way, because I know that when I take probiotics I feel so much better for it.